nickfargo/state/README.md

 * [Events](#concepts--events) — Listeners for specific **event** types can be bound to a state, which will be called in the context of the bound state as it is affected by a progressing transition (`depart`, `exit`, `enter`, `arrive`), as data bound to the state changes (`mutate`), or upon the state’s construction or destruction (`construct`, `destroy`). **State** also allows for custom typed events, which can be emitted from a particular state and propagated to listeners bound to the state itself as well as its protostates and superstates.

 * [Guards](#concepts--guards) — A state may be outfitted with **guards** to govern its viability as a transition target, dependent on the outgoing state and any other conditions that may be defined.
 Guards are evaluated as either boolean values or predicates (boolean-valued functions).

-* [History](#concepts--history) — Any state may be ordered to keep a **history** of its own internal state.
-Entries are recorded in the history anytime the given state is involved in a transition, or experiences a change to its `data` content.
-The history may be traversed in either direction, and elements replaced or pushed onto the stack at its current index.
-When a transition targets a **retained** state, it will consult that state’s history and redirect itself back to whichever of the state’s substates was most recently current.

 <a name="concepts--expressions" />
 ### Expressions